Teach English in China

 How and when will I be paid?

-Your salary will be paid on the 13th of each month (for the previous month) in local currency, Chinese RMB, and will be deposited into your Chinese bank account.
+Your salary will be paid each month (for the previous month) in local currency, Chinese RMB, and will be deposited into your Chinese bank account.

 What does the insurance policy include?